lyme-autoimmune-disease

 Can Lyme Disease Trigger Autoimmune Disease?

-In their article “Lyme Borreliosis as a Trigger for Autoimmune Disease,” Yehudina and colleagues present a case in which an infection with Borrelia burgdorferi (the bacteria that causes Lyme disease) triggered systemic lupus erythematosus (SLE), commonly referred to as lupus.1
+Yehudina and colleagues describe a case in which infection with Borrelia burgdorferi appeared to trigger systemic lupus erythematosus (SLE), commonly referred to as lupus.

-As the authors explain, “long-term exposure of the host’s immune system to [Borrelia] spirochetes can contribute to the development of [a new onset] chronic autoimmune disease.”
+As the authors explain, “long-term exposure of the host’s immune system to spirochetes can contribute to the development of chronic autoimmune disease.”

-This case report describes a 35-year-old woman who developed joint pain in her hands, low-grade fevers, fatigue, and skin rashes on her hands and trunk.
-She reported an insect bite prior to the onset of symptoms.
+The case involved a 35-year-old woman who developed joint pain in her hands, low-grade fevers, fatigue, weakness, and skin rashes on her hands and trunk following an insect bite.

 Initially, she was treated by a dermatologist with topical steroids for presumed dermatitis, but her symptoms did not improve.

-“Following therapy, her general condition improved with resolution of joint pain, weakness, normalization of body temperature, and decrease in rashes,” the authors report.
+“Following therapy, her general condition improved with resolution of joint pain, weakness, normalization of body temperature, and decrease in rashes,” the authors reported.

 Autoimmune Symptoms Following Lyme Disease Treatment

-Given the change in her clinical presentation, further testing was performed to evaluate for systemic autoimmune disease.
+Because of the evolving clinical picture, additional evaluation was performed to investigate systemic autoimmune disease.

 After treatment for the autoimmune condition, her symptoms improved significantly.